 “Mesothelioma and other asbestos diseases have had a terrible impact on many thousands of people and Kent has been amongst the worst affected areas.
 I hope this action day will help to keep the issue in the public consciousness and provide support and advice for those affected.
 I am very grateful to Brachers for their support for the event.”

 Jeremy Horton, partner at Brachers specialising in industrial diseases, said:

-“We were very happy to lend our support to this action day and our thanks goes to everyone that came.
+“We are delighted to lend our support to the action day.
 Sadly, the industrial past in our region was a recipe for a future epidemic of asbestos-related deaths and diseases which we are only experiencing now.
 Mesothelioma deaths have increased by over one third in the past 10 years and now run at just over 2,500 nationally.
 They are expected to remain at this level until at least the end of the decade.
 We are committed to helping victims of the disease get the compensation they deserve.”

 Brachers staff donate Christmas gifts for children Read more

 Brachers return as headline sponsor for Leeds Castle Classical Concert 40th anniversary Read more

 Kent businesses race against the clock to get ready for GDPR Read more

 Focus on GDPR for Kent businesses Read more